RomaStamm/FHELiteratureReviewSystem/README.md

 ## 📖 Overview

 The FHE Literature Review System revolutionizes the literary awards process by leveraging blockchain technology and Fully Homomorphic Encryption (FHE) to create a transparent yet confidential evaluation system.
-This platform enables authors to submit their literary works with complete privacy while maintaining the integrity and fairness of the review process.
+Built with Next.js 14, React 18, and TypeScript, this production-ready application provides a modern, responsive interface for authors to submit their literary works with complete privacy while maintaining the integrity and fairness of the review process.

+**Modern Technology Stack:**
+- 🚀 **Next.js 14** - Server and client components with App Router
+- ⚛️ **React 18** - Modern component-based UI
+- 📘 **TypeScript** - Type-safe development
+- 🎨 **Tailwind CSS** - Responsive design system
+- 🔐 **FHEVM SDK** - Integrated FHE operations
+- ⛓️ **Ethers.js v6** - Web3 blockchain interaction

 ## 🎯 Core Concepts